shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 | 273 | 2097..2100 | `(20.96, 21.00]` s |

 That experimental family covered `F=2017..2100`, or `(20.16, 21.00]` seconds,
-without changing the 273-row suffix bucket.
+without changing the 273-row transformer bucket.
 The promoted natural-only implementation sets the tail admission sets to empty, so every row in this table now takes the general eager path.
 The mapping is retained here to explain the experiment and the fixed-50 benchmark stress case.

 ### Historical `opt6` GPU validation

-On 2026-07-21, GPU1 passed the SM90 suffix helper for all 25 exact keys: the 11 tail rows `M=263..273` and 14 natural rows `M=377..390`.
+On 2026-07-21, GPU1 passed the SM90 transformer helper for all 25 exact keys:
+the
+11 tail rows `M=263..273` and 14 natural rows `M=377..390`.
 Every key was
 bitwise exact, bucket-eager and replay kernel order matched at 268 kernels, and alternating plus two-thread/two-stream shared-bucket gates passed.

-The chained prefix-plus-suffix helper then passed each newly admitted row with eight-observation probation, changed-content equality, and two-thread/two- stream concurrency:
+The chained audio-encoder helper then passed each newly admitted row with eight-observation probation, changed-content equality, and two-thread/two- stream concurrency: